 The final sampling units are addresses.
 In urban PSUs these are selected with equal probability using systematic sampling.
-In medium sized villages the households are selected with probability inversely proportional to size.
 The number of units selected from each PSU is determined so as to achieve a uniform overall sampling rate.
-All households within an address are taken into the sample.
+All household members within an address are taken into the sample.